hmoeneclaey/operads/README.md

 ## Organisation

 To type-check this project, it is enough to load `MainTheorem.agda`, this takes ~5min on my computer.
-It does not use any standard library, except `Agda.Primive.agda` for levels in the universes.
+It does not use any standard library, except `Agda.Primitive.agda` for universe levels.

 ## Complete Files